Spanfile/Serri/readme.md

 3. Build the frontend bundle: `npm run build`
 4. Build the backend application: `cargo build --release`

-Bundled frontend files are placed in `dist/`.
+Frontend bundles are placed in `dist/`.
 The application executable is placed in `target/release/serri`.
 If running the application somewhere else, `dist/` should be kept next to the executable.